MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/integrate-other-solutions.md

 ---
-title: Integrate with other solutions
+title: Integrate your Dynamics 365 apps with other solutions
 description: Find guidance on how to integrate your Dynamics 365 apps with other solutions, including cross-app integration through Dataverse.
 Find a platform, design, and patterns.
 author: abunduc-ms
 ms.author: abunduc